Jurors shown footage of plain-clothes police officers stopping MP murder suspect

 Jurors have been shown footage of the moment a knife-wielding terror suspect accused of murdering MP Sir David Amess was tackled by two plain-clothes police officers.

-Video showed Essex police constables Scott James and Ryan Curtis ordering Ali Harbi Ali to drop a bloody, foot-long carving knife before charging at him and pinning him to the floor.
+The video shows Essex Police constables Scott James and Ryan Curtis ordering Ali Harbi Ali to drop a bloody, foot-long carving knife before charging at him and pinning him to the floor.

-In the aftermath, 26-year-old university drop-out Ali could be heard describing himself as “a happy guy” who was “prepared to die”, before asking the officers to put his glasses back on his face.
+In the aftermath, 26-year-old university drop-out Ali, who is said to have excelled at school, could be heard saying he was “prepared to die”, before asking the officers to put his glasses back on his face.

 One of the officers replied: “Mate, that’s not our concern.”